 - Dry food: Sugar, rice, pasta, couscous, pulses, cereals, (these are split down into portions, so catering size bags are useful), tea, small jars of instant coffee, cereals.

 - Sweets: Dried fruit, nuts, biscuits, chocolate bars and cakes.

 - We also need: Long-life milk, fruit juices, and diluting juice/squash, cooking oil.

 In addition to food stuff our service users often need the following:

 - Toiletries such as soap, shower gel, shampoo, deodorant, tooth paste and brushes, safety razors and sanitary towels.
 Things like babies’ nappies, talcum powder, baby wipes, etc. are also always helpful.

 One-off money donations

-If you would like to make a one-off donation you can do so by posting a cheque to our office address or by making a debit/credit card payment via the Charities Aid Foundation (CAF) a link to which can be found on the right had side of this page.
+If you would like to make a one-off donation you can do so by posting a cheque to our office address or by making a debit/credit card payment via the Charities Aid Foundation (CAF).

 Regular income of any amount is vital so that we can plan our services and ensure that we can meet the needs of destitute asylum seekers.
 If you would like to set up a standing order, please download a form.